AlexeyShumilin/express-mesto/README.md

 ## Stack
 React.js
 JavaScript (ES6)
 Node.js
 Express
 MongoDB
 Mongoose
 ESlint

 ## Functionality
 registration and authorization
 creating a new card
 like card
 deleting a card
-updating the avatar and information about the user.
+updating the avatar and information about the user

 ## Directories